corda/CSDE-cordapp-template-kotlin/README.md

 To help make the process of prototyping CorDapps on Corda 5 release more straight forward we have developed the Cordapp Standard Development Environment (CSDE).

-The CSDE is obtained by cloning this CSDE-Cordapp-Template-Kotlin to your local machine.
+The CSDE is obtained by cloning this CSDE-Cordapp-Template-Kotlin repository to your local machine.
 The CSDE provides:

 - A pre-setup Cordapp Project which you can use as a starting point to develop your own prototypes.